 Voice control of radio and media

-Commands for radio and media player device control are shown below.
+Commands for radio and media player voice control are shown below* .

-The media player can play back audio from the CD player* and from external audio sources connected via the USB port or Bluetooth.
+The media player can play back audio from external audio sources connected via the USB port or Bluetooth.
 It can also play back video format via the USB port.

 The media player is controlled from the centre display.
 Several functions can also be operated using the steering wheel's right-hand keypad or voice control.The media player also operates the radio, which is described in a separate section.

 The playback of media can be controlled with voice control, steering wheel keypad or the centre display.